KaecoHappy/Awesome-Multimodal-Datasets/README.md

 ## 🤝 Contributing

-Found a cool dataset we missed?
-Want to add a new tag or category?
-Pull requests, issues, and suggestions are always welcome!

-> Our starting taxonomy borrows from the framework in arXiv:2412.17759.
-> If the field moves faster than we do (it will!), help us keep this list fresh.

-🤝 Contributing

 Contributions are welcome!

 Add new datasets via Pull Requests.

 Ensure consistent formatting.

-Tag datasets with modality + task labels.
+> Our starting taxonomy borrows from the framework in arXiv:2412.17759.
+> If the field moves faster than we do (it will!), help us keep this list fresh.

 ## 📌 Citation